IntelPython/portable-data-parallel-extensions-scipy-2024/content/en/docs/oneMKL.md

 Since `dpctl.tensor.usm_ndarray` is a Python object with an underlying USM allocation, it is possible to write extensions which wrap `oneAPI Math Kernel Library Interfaces` ([oneMKL Interfaces](https://github.com/oneapi-src/oneMKL)) USM routines and then call them on the `dpctl.tensor.usm_ndarray` from Python.
 These low-level routines can greatly improve the performance of an extension.

+`oneMKL Interfaces` can be built to dispatch to a variety of backends including `cuBLAS` and `rocBLAS` (see [oneMKL interfaces README](https://github.com/oneapi-src/oneMKL?tab=readme-ov-file#oneapi-math-kernel-library-onemkl-interfaces)).
+The [`portBLAS`](https://github.com/codeplaysoftware/portBLAS) backend is also notable as it is open-source and written in pure SYCL.

+`oneMKL` routines are essentially wrappers for the same routine in an underlying backend library, depending on the targeted device.
+This means that the same code can be used for NVidia, AMD, and Intel devices, making it highly portable.

 Looking to the `oneMKL` documentation on [`geqrf`](https://spec.oneapi.io/versions/latest/elements/oneMKL/source/domains/lapack/geqrf.html#geqrf-usm-version):

 ```cpp